 History of Art at Trinity

 The Department of History of Art and Architecture was established in 1966.
-The undergraduate teaching programme focuses on Western art and architecture from the early middle ages to the twentieth century, with an introductory course on the Arts of Japan also offered.
-As a relatively small department it places particular emphasis on small group and off-site teaching.
+The undergraduate teaching programme focuses on art and architecture from the early middle ages to the twenty-first century.
+The focus is predominantly Western, integrating examinations of intersections with other culturesand opportunities to particulate in modules on Japanese and Islamic art As a relatively small department it places particular emphasis on small group and off-site teaching.

 At postgraduate level the department offers a popular masters course, the M.Phil., Art + Ireland.
 There is also a vibrant group of research students reading for PhDs.
 The many successful graduates of the department are employed in galleries, publishing houses, art sales, teaching and journalism, as well as in a broad range of administrative, commercial and media-based professions.